China sets trial for dissident who chronicled rights abuses

-BEIJING (AP) — A lawyer for the Chinese dissident behind a website documenting alleged rights abuses says the activist will be tried for leaking state secrets on June 20.
+BEIJING (AP) — A Chinese dissident who founded a website documenting rights abuses will be tried on June 20 for allegedly leaking state secrets, his lawyer said Friday.

-Huang Qi, 55, was arrested in November 2016.
-Huang’s attorney, Liu Zhengqing, confirmed his trial date on Friday and said he’s charged with “illegally providing state secrets abroad.”
+Huang Qi was arrested in November 2016.
+His attorney, Liu Zhengqing, confirmed his trial date and said he was charged with “illegally providing state secrets abroad.”

-Huang has been jailed twice before, including in 2008 after advocating for parents whose children were killed in the Sichuan earthquake.
+Huang, 55, has been jailed twice before, including in 2008 after advocating for parents whose children were killed in a massive earthquake in the southwestern province of Sichuan.
+Thousands of students died when their shoddily built schools collapsed, but the government has never made public the results of any investigation or held anyone accountable.

-In 1998, Huang founded the 64 Tianwang Human Rights Center and its accompanying website to chronicle the stories of those alleging abuses by authorities.
-Reporters Without Borders has awarded Huang its Cyberfreedom Prize.
+In 1998, Huang founded the 64 Tianwang Human Rights Center and its accompanying website to chronicle the stories of people alleging abuses by authorities.
+Reporters Without Borders, which calls Huang a “cyberdissident,” has awarded him its Cyberfreedom Prize.

 Most Read Nation & World Stories